Railsback was the representative for Illinois’s 19th congressional district and was a Republican. He served from 1967 to 1982.

 - H.R.
 3440 (97th): A bill to amend the Rail Passenger Service Act to provide that ...

-From Jan 1967 to Dec 1982, Railsback missed 1,033 of 7,457 roll call votes, which is 13.9%.
-This is worse than the median of 7.2% among the lifetime records of representatives serving in Dec 1982.
+From Jan 1967 to Dec 1982, Railsback missed 1,104 of 7,549 roll call votes, which is 14.6%.
+This is much worse than the median of 7.8% among the lifetime records of representatives serving in Dec 1982.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: